-CRITERIA JORC CODE EXPLANATION COMMENTARY Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: Appended in Table 1 of the current announcement. easting and northing of the drill hole collar o elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar o dip and azimuth of the hole o down hole length and interception depth o hole length.
+CRITERIA JORC CODE EXPLANATION COMMENTARY Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: Appended in Table 1 of the current announcement. easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth o hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 No information has been excluded Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
 All reported assays have been length weighted.
 No top-cuts have been applied.
 A nominal 0.1 g/t Au lower cut-off is reported as significant in the context of the geological setting.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 All results are reported The assumptions used for any reporting of metal equivalent values should be clearly stated.
 None used as not relevant.

 CRITERIA JORC CODE EXPLANATION COMMENTARY Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 All widths reported are down hole widths.
 The exploration conducted so far is inadequate to determine specific widths or geometry for mineralisation intersected.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Appended in Figure 1 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 All drilling and assay results are summarized.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 No material information has been excluded.

-CRITERIA JORC CODE EXPLANATION COMMENTARY Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-The next phase of work will involve assaying of 1m samples from all 4m composites greater than 100ppb Au.
-An independent downhole surveyor has been contracted to survey all holes with an optical televiewer and magnetic susceptibility probe.
-In addition the contractor will survey the drill collar positions using a Differential GPS unit.
 Selected intervals will be sent for petrological analysis to assist in geological interpretation.